 Dealing with scoliosis has been one of my biggest challenges along my journey.
 It felt as though my body was betraying me and I couldn’t do anything about it.
 I was diagnosed with scoliosis at the age of 12.
 My spine curved dramatically and rapidly in the shape of an S in three months.
 My life quickly transitioned from being a lively child who participated in musicals, dance classes, and sports to someone who was in pain 24/7 and ultimately began to see doctors more than my friends.
 My world was crumbling from the outside in and I felt absolutely ugly in my own skin.
 I had to grow up at an early age because I could no longer do the activities I was once able to do.
 I didn’t know how to explain what was happening to my body and so I decided to hide until I found my confidence.
 Scoliosis is my biggest victory but it is also my biggest insecurity, I own who I am but that doesn’t mean I’m fully in love with myself when I look in the mirror.
 I am still on my journey to self love but I have grown to accept my changes.

 “In order to love who you are, you can not hate the experiences that shaped you.”

 Hey everyone, here's a few facts about me:

-I’m 19 years old and I am the youngest of three.
+I’m 21 years old and I am the youngest of three.
 I’m 5 ‘3” ½, my favorite color is lilac purple, and my favorite animal is an owl.
-My birthday is April 4th, I’m an aries which means at times I can be very fiery but I can also be super sweet.
+My birthday is April 4th, I’m an Aries which means at times I can be very fiery but I can also be super sweet.
 Three words to describe would be wise, creative, and resilient.
-I am currently in college obtaining my associates degree and looking forward to growing Malia’s Movement.
+I obtained my associates degree in 2022 and I am looking forward to growing Malia’s Movement.